dubious-developments/UnSHACLed/README.md

 # UnSHACLed

+Hi there!
+UnSHACLed is a visual editor for SHACL, still in its early stages.

-Open the `application` folder to see the web application's source code.
+The `application` folder contains web application's source code.